-Complex Regional Pain Syndrome (CRPS) is essentially a clinical diagnosis.
-Two terms used to describe the associated pain, allodynia and hyperalgesia, are notable in the criteria for both types of CRPS.
-Allodynia is pain caused by a stimulus which is not usually painful and is commonly the most dramatic presenting symptom of these disorders.
+Complex regional pain syndrome (CRPS) is essentially a clinical diagnosis.
+Two terms used to describe the associated pain—allodynia and hyperalgesia—are notable in the criteria for both types of CRPS.
+Allodynia is pain caused by a stimulus that is not usually painful and is commonly the most dramatic presenting symptom of these disorders.
 Patients may wear loose fitting clothing to limit contact between the fabric and the skin in the affected area.
-In more severe case, patients may complain that even having bedsheets touching the body part is intolerable.
+In more severe cases, patients may complain that even having bedsheets touching the body part is intolerable.
 In hyperalgesia, a normally painful stimulus causes more discomfort than expected.
-Both allodynia and hyperalgesia are covered by the more general term hyperesthesia—an increased sensitivity to stimulation.
+Both allodynia and hyperalgesia are covered by the more general term “hyperesthesia”—an increased sensitivity to stimulation.

 In most cases of CRPS, sudomotor and vascular changes will occur, most notably edema and changes in blood flow resulting in skin temperature changes in the affected body part.
-Many, but far from all, patients develop dystrophic changes but these don’t usually occur until several months after the onset of the pain.
-At this stage, X-rays may show a “ground glass” over the painful area.
+Many, but far from all, patients develop dystrophic changes but these do not usually occur until several months after the onset of the pain.
+At this stage, x-ray films may show a “ground-glass” over the painful area.
 A triple-phase bone scan where there is increased pooling present in the early bone uptake phase is considered to be confirmatory of the diagnosis.
 However, while it is fairly specific its sensitivity appears to be somewhat limited; the absence of these changes on this test do not rule out the diagnosis.

 The earlier CRPS is treated the greater the likelihood of at least reduction in the pain if not complete resolution of it.
-Unfortunately, as noted in Part I, most patients are not diagnosed until substantial time has passed.
-Many different treatments, pharmacologic and nonpharmacologic, have been tried for CRPS but few have demonstrated much impact.
+Unfortunately, as noted in Part I, in most patients the diagnosis is not made until substantial time has passed.
+Many different treatments, pharmacologic and nonpharmacologic, have been tried for CRPS, but few have demonstrated much impact.
 A recently updated guideline is based on a comprehensive review of treatments for the disorder and makes several recommendations based on the current literature.1

-Other medications that might be beneficial in at least some cases include the nonsteroidal anti-inflammatory drugs and steroids where swelling is present.
+Other medications that might be beneficial in at least some cases include the NSAIDs and corticosteroids when swelling is present.

 Interventional.
 Many interventional modalities have been tried for CRPS with mixed results, at best.
 When the disorder was considered to be the result of dysfunction in the autonomic nervous system, sympathectomies were frequently performed.
 The results from this surgery generally proved to be disappointing, however.
 The fact that it was irreversible and not uncommonly left patients with even worse pain has mostly eliminated it as a treatment option for CRPS.